netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 multiple logical paths for the same set of network addresses.

-**Path Metadata**: Path metadata is additional data that is available to clients when they request a selection of paths to a destination.
+**Path Metadata**: Path metadata is additional data that is available to endpoints when they request a selection of paths to a destination.
 Path metadata is authenticated by the owner of each link, but is otherwise not verified.
-Path metadata includes data about ASes and links, such as MTU, bandwidth, latency, AS internal hop count, or geolocation information.
+Path metadata includes data about ASes and links, such as MTU, hardware bandwidth, latency, AS internal hop count, or geolocation information.
-Path metadata is updated infrequently, probably at most once per hour.
-Properties such as bandwidth and latency represent hardware properties rather than live traffic information.

 # Multipath Features {#mpfeatures}

-This document discusses multipath features that are available in SCION {{SCION-CP}}, {{SCION-DP}}.
-However, the discussion is kept general and relevant to all PAN that support these features.
+In this document, we focus on two features that PANs provide for multipath applications: metadata and paths selection.

 ## Path Metadata {#metadata}

 We assume that path metadata reflects hardware properties rather than live traffic information (especially for bandwidth and latency).
 One should not expect path metadata to be updated more than once every hour.
-Path metadata is disseminated together with paths, so its freshness depends on the path lifetime, which can be several hours.

 ### Path Metadata Granularity